 In addition to caffeine, tea contains another substance which is not found in coffee.
 Theanine is an amino acid known for reducing mental and physical stress.
 L-theanine is proven to increase alpha wave activity in the brain which occurs when you are in a wakefully relaxed, meditative state.
 It can also prevent damage to brain cells and promote the production of new ones.
 L-theanine and caffeine combined may improve alertness and increase energy levels.

-Tea is rich in vitamins such as:
+Tea is rich in vitamins

 - Vitamin C: Major antioxidant that promotes collagen production in the body.

 - Beta-carotene: A precursor or vitamin A, has antioxidant properties and is important for our skin and vision

 - Vitamin B1: is necessary for the release of energy from fat and carbohydrate.

 - Folic acid: It is required for healthy blood cells.
 It is needed to synthesize and repair DNA.

 - Other minerals found in tea are Manganese, potassium, fluoride which promote bone, heart and teeth strength respectively.

 The antioxidants found in tea are called flavonoids.
 They help fight the harmful effects of free radicals, therefore preventing cell and tissue damage.
 The type and amount of flavonoids found in tea vary depending on the kind of leaf, processing and growing environment.
 Black tea contains theaflavins while green tea is rich in catechins.